openvinotoolkit/open_model_zoo/demos/README.md

 ## Build the Demo Applications

-To be able to build demos you need to source _InferenceEngine_ and _OpenCV_ environment from a binary package which is available as [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution.
+To be able to build demos automatically using build scripts you need to source _InferenceEngine_ and _OpenCV_ environment from a binary package which is available as [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution.
 Please run the following command before the demos build (assuming that the binary package was installed to `<INSTALL_DIR>`):
 ```sh
 source <INSTALL_DIR>/deployment_tools/bin/setupvars.sh
 ```
-You can also build demos manually using Inference Engine binaries from the [dldt](https://github.com/opencv/dldt/tree/master) repo.
-In this case please set `InferenceEngine_DIR` to a CMake folder you built the dldt project from, for example `<dldt_repo>/inference-engine/build`.
-Please also set the `OpenCV_DIR` variable pointing to the required OpenCV package.
-The same OpenCV version should be used both for the inference engine and demos build.
-Please refer to the Inference Engine [build instructions](https://github.com/opencv/dldt/tree/master/inference-engine/README.md) for details.
-Please also add path to built Inference Engine libraries to `LD_LIBRARY_PATH` (Linux*) or `PATH` (Windows*) variable before building the demos.

 ### <a name="build_demos_linux"></a>Build the Demo Applications on Linux*